business news stories

 Online will often ‘one size fits all’ documents that don’t account for your particular situation.
 Sometimes, they don’t account for the current laws in your state.

-These documents may not even be legitimate and can lead to issues and
+These documents may not even be legitimate and can lead to issues and misunderstandings among family members, tax losses, expensive probate proceedings, and disputes that last years after death.

 China shuts 100,000 fake news social media accounts, ramps up content cleanup | US & World